-Aperture is the opening in the lens that determines the amount of focused light that reaches the image sensor.
+Aperture is the opening in the lens that determines how much focused light will reach the image sensor.
 It’s measured in f-stops.
-The beauty of the f/stop arithmetic is that regardless of a lens’ focal length, the f/stop measures the same amount of light; such that f/4 on a 50mm lets in the same amount of light as f/4 on a 120mm.
-The opening’s diameter may differ, but the amount of light is the same because the length of the lens is different.
+The beauty of the f/stop is that regardless of a lens’ focal length, the f/stop measures the same amount of light.
+For instance, f/4 on a 50mm lets in the same amount of light as f/4 on a 120mm.
+Although the diameter differs, the amount of light is the same because the length of the lens is different.

-What exactly is under- and overexposure (and the controversy surrounding Michael Jackson’s death doesn’t count)?
-It’s when there is excessive loss of image information within the highlights and shadows.
-There is typically no way of “finding” that lost image information with digital photography in particular (i.e. when the subject emits so much light that the image sensor is overwhelmed, it records that section of the image as zero; and the same thing is true when the subject emits so little light that image sensor believes there is nothing there).
-No matter how much tweaking you may try with a 3rd party image process, there’s no recorded information to be discovered.
-Incidentally, this is not always true with film and the photo-chemical process.
+For instance, if the subject emits so much light that the image sensor is overwhelmed, it records that section of the image as zero.
+The same thing happens when the subject emits so little light that image sensor believes there’s nothing there.
+No matter how much tweaking you try during post-processing, there’s no recorded information to be discovered.
+(Incidentally, this is not always true with film and the photo-chemical process.)

-So how do you avoid under- or overexposing your pictures, before you master the art and craft of photography?
-You can use the Automatic Exposure Lock or AE Lock that’s available on most dSLRs.
-AE-Lock is a feature that, when you have the camera set to one of the automatic modes (i.e. Shutter-priority, Aperture-priority), it enables you to lock the EV and take continuous photos without have to resample the lighting in a given scene.
+To avoid under- or overexposing your pictures, you can use the Automatic Exposure Lock or AE Lock that’s available on most DSLRs.
+AE-Lock is a feature that allows you to lock the EV and take continuous photos without have to resample the lighting in a given scene, as long as you have the camera set to one of the automatic modes (i.e. Shutter-priority, Aperture-priority).

 Take time to experiment with the three elements of the exposure triangle, going from semi-automatic to full manual.
 Consistently getting excellent exposure takes practice, but it’s definitely something you can master.